 Coral reefs are super-rich ecosystems.
 Although only a tiny fraction of the total sea surface, they provide a habitat for a quarter of all marine species.
-Less than ten percent of the estimated 2 million marine species have been described by science.
+It has been estimated that there are around 2 million marine species, of which only 10% have been described by science.
 We search for life on other planets.
 There is still so much more to find here.

 The wonder of the time-scale